pnsn/station_metrics/station_metrics/metrics/dcrequest_pctavailable.md

 being truncated.
 Note the distinction between the archive's contents and the request's success: a channel that is complete at the archive can still read low here if the web service request timed out or returned early.

+A value of 0 means either that data were returned but none of it fell inside the reporting hour, or that the data center returned nothing for the channel.
+In the second case this is the only metric reported for that channel, so a channel showing 0 here and nothing else is a dead channel rather than a processing failure.

 ## Data Analyzed